meboHQ/mebo/README.md

 ## Key features
 - **Flexible architeture**.
 Mebo can be integrated to existing applications.
 Also, it's designed from ground up to be customizable and extendable

 - **Reliable executions**.
-Mebo enforces validating the data used in the evaluations by performing a wide range of verifications
+Mebo enforces validating the data used prior the execution of evaluations by performing a wide range of verifications

 - **Agnostic execution platform**.
-Evaluations in Mebo can be executed across multiple domains
+Implementations using Mebo can be executed easily across different domains

 - **Integrated caching system**.
-Mebo provides out-the-box integrated caching system that can be easily enabled for any evaluation, speeding up your application
+Mebo provides out-the-box integrated caching system

 - **Express integration**.
-The web support from Mebo is done using express, embracing the most popular web framework for Node.js
+The web support in Mebo is done through express, embracing the most popular web framework for Node.js

 - **RESTful support**.
 Evaluations can be executed through REST automatically

-- **Command support**.
+- **CLI support**.
 By using Mebo your evaluations can be executed through command-line interfaces following docopt specifications.

 [<img src="https://mebohq.github.io/docs/data/intro.png?v=1"/>](data/manual/INTRODUCTION.md)